lgmorand/workshop-aca/_entries/02-02 environment.md

 ### Create an environment

-An environment in Azure Container Apps creates a secure boundary around a group of container apps.
-Container Apps deployed to the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
+Before deploying your containerized application, you need a "place" to host your application.
+In Azure Container Apps, the underlaying infrastructure is called an `environment`.
+An environment creates a secure boundary around a group of container apps.
+Container Apps deployed to the same environment are deployed in the same virtual network and write logs to the same *Log Analytics* workspace.

-Azure Log Analytics is used to monitor your container app required when creating a Container Apps environment.
+Azure Log Analytics is used to monitor your container app and is required when creating a Container Apps environment.

-Let's start by creating some variables:
+Let's start by setting some variables:

 ``` bash
 RESOURCE_GROUP="rg-my-container-apps"